docker/docs/datacenter/ucp/1.1/monitor/monitor-ucp.md

 ---

-This article gives you an overview of how to monitor your Docker UCP cluster.
-Here you'll also find the information you need to troubleshoot if something goes wrong.
+This article gives you an overview of how to monitor your Docker UCP cluster and how to troubleshoot if something goes wrong.

 ## Check the cluster status from the UI